nerotruuv/TinLAB/README.md

 # TinLAB

-This is the place for all documatation and code of Mark Steijgers eEmbedded TinLAB project
+This is the place for all documatation and code of Mark Steijgers Embedded TinLAB project